What is a retrospective meeting

 What Is an Agile Retrospective?

-Now that you know how to run effortless retrospectives in Slack, let’s talk about every step of a successful retrospective agenda in detail.An Agile retrospective is a meeting that's held at the end of each sprint in a Scrum or Agile project.
 Additionally, it’s a vital part of the scrum framework for delivering, developing, and managing complex projects., scrum master, etc. As a result, the Scrum team comes up with a plan of improvements for a next Sprint.
 It’s held after a sprint review and before sprint planning.Retrospective MeetingScrumGuideSprint RetrospectiveRetrospective meetings give you the opportunity to reflect on the mistakes you’ve made and where you thrived in order to plan for a better future.After deciding to hold a retrospective meeting, the next step is to set a time and agenda.
+Between technical and non-technical teams, you can retro on just about anything!
 Right now, we're .The retrospective meeting is a meeting held after an Agile iteration, during which the whole team reflects on the process and what can be done better in future iterations.
 Use this sprint retrospective template.
 Then write down each outstanding Action Item on a sticky note and put it in the Action Item Column.Retrospective MeetingAgile Software DevelopmentScrum

 How to Run an Agile Retrospective Meeting + Examples